kubefirst/devcontainers/README.md

 ## Purpose

-This is a series of pre-built Devcontainer image to allow local development.
+This is a series of pre-built Dev Container images to enable local development.
+This allows us to ship the development environment as part of our source code, meaning that we can onboard new developers quickly and open-source contributors can get working really quickly.

 ## Images

-There are a number of images that exist.
+There are a number of images that exist and each have slightly different purposes.
+These images are rebuilt weekly to ensure that they have all the latest-and-greatest bugfixes and improvements.

 ### Base